CMBorjas/PDAI/Readme.md

 - **Person 4**: Explainability (explainable_ai)
   - TODO: Implement explainability techniques (SHAP, LIME) and visualize decision-making in text extraction and generation.

+- **Generated Paragraph**: Implement text generation for the data added by users.
+Model should be able to be added to the SHAP and LIME Pipepline.

 Each member will contribute to the testing and documentation for their assigned module.

 ## 4. Branching and Workflow (GitHub)